team-dev-docs/devdocsprod-dev-docs/docs/AI VS Code Extension Commands/Audit Markdown: Improve Your Markdown Documentation.md

 # Audit Markdown

-## What does this Vs Code Extension Command do?
+## What does this VS Code Extension Command do?

 The `Audit Markdown` command helps you identify and fix issues in your Markdown documentation.
 It checks for grammar and spelling errors, nonsensical paragraphs or sentences, unhelpful content, and aesthetic improvements.